ishani1124/ishani1124/README.md

 <strong>

-- 🔭 I’m currently practicing to solve problems in C++ and a bit into CP(2* @Codechef).
+- 🔭 I’m currently practicing to solve DSA problems in C++.
-- 🌱 I’m currently learning Web development and making few projects in Python.
+- 🌱 I’m currently learning Web development and making few projects in it.
 - 👯 Looking to collaborate with anyone who is interested in technology.
 - 😄 Connect with me <a href="https://www.linkedin.com/in/ishani-saravanan-828a511b9/" target="_blank">Ishani Saravanan</a>
 - 😄 Together, we can Grow.
-- ⚡ Fun fact: I hate Coffee, but I code.
+- ⚡ Fun fact: I hate Coffee.

 </strong>